joshwaiam/image-swapper-browser-extension/README.md

 1. Browse to the `manifest.json` file in the extension folder.
 1. You can now click the Camera icon in the extensions section of the browser.

+Try it on a news article, [such as this Wired article!](https://www.wired.com/story/terra-luna-collapse/)

 ## Credits

 [Camera icons created by Freepik - Flaticon](https://www.flaticon.com/free-icons/camera)